aimalz/recidivator/pipelines/README.md

 ## Current errors:
 - Labels are missing from file being passed to `create_fit_summaries` which is the output of `assign_groups`.
 Code needs to be added to ensure a column named "label" is passed to `create_fit_summaries`.
+- Catalogs are too Gaussian.
+Need to add GMM to STAN model.
+This means we will also need to update the code (`create_fit_summaries`, `get_random_sample`) to draw new data directly from the STAN model instead of using STAN to fit for the multivariate Gaussian properties and using python to draw samples.